Advisors with Hidden Motives: Hidden Motives and Information Acquisition

 Remember that, when the seller's motives are hidden, they can strategically disclose information about the object's value to the buyer in order to steer their purchases from low- to high-profitability objects.
 But in order to selectively inform the buyer, the seller must have information about the object's value in the first place.
 Indeed, the more precise a signal the seller acquires, the more profitably they can steer the buyer's action.
 Now consider the policy that mandates transparency: when the seller's motives are (with some probability) made transparent to the buyer, their ability to steer sales between objects with different profitabilities is hindered.
 In turn, their incentives to acquire information about the object's value are also dampened, and they choose to invest in a less precise signal.

 While Proposition \ref{propn} unequivocally establishes that transparency hinders information acquisition, it does not imply that the buyer is unequivocally better informed when the seller's motives are less transparent.
 Because the seller does not fully disclose the information they acquire, the comparison between the seller's informativeness under two different transparency policies is not always unambiguous (in the Blackwell sense).
-We evaluate the informativeness of a seller who chooses a pair of precision and disclosure rule $(\theta,d)$ in terms of the distribution of posterior means (about the object's value) that is induced on the buyer, denoted $F^B(\cdot,\theta,d)$.
+We evaluate transparency policies in terms of their induced informativeness, as before.
+The disclosure environment induced by transparency policy $\tau$ is $\delta=(\tau,\theta,d)$ where $\theta$ and $d$ are optimal evidence acquisition and disclosure policies to the seller, given transparency $\tau$.
+We denote by $F^B(\cdot,\delta)$ the distribution of posterior means (about the object's value) that is induced on the buyer by the environment $\delta$.

-Proposition \ref{propnn} establishes some comparisons of the seller's informativeness under different transparency regimes.
-First, it shows that transparency does not make the seller more Blackwell informative.
+Proposition \ref{propnn} establishes some comparisons of the informativeness under different transparency regimes.
+We do so under the assumption that the object's profitability and the distribution of signals about its value are independently distributed.
+By doing so, we ensure that no information about the object's value is directly conveyed to the buyer through the revelation of the object's profitability.
+Proposition \ref{propnn} then first shows that transparency does not make the seller more Blackwell informative.
 (Note that, because the informativeness order is not complete, a not more informative signal is not necessarily less informative.)
-Next, Proposition \ref{propnn} states that, under full transparency, the seller is Blackwell less informative than under partial or no transparency.
+Next, it states that, under full transparency, the seller is Blackwell less informative than under partial or no transparency.

 Finally, I establish some conditions on the structure of signals available to the seller such that more transparency necessarily implies that the seller becomes Blackwell less informative.
 I say a signal of precision $\theta$ is \emph{regular} if there is a unique pair $(\hat{x},\hat{y})\in\text{int}\left(\mathcal{X}\times\mathcal{Y}\right)$ such that